EthanWadsworth/cse110-sp21-group28/admin/meetings/retrospectiveAndTeamStatusMeeting.md

-# Notes for Sunday, May 16th, Retrospectuve and Tean Status Meeting
+# Notes for Sunday, May 16th, Retrospective and Team Status Meeting
 Team Number: 28
 Team Name: Spicy Ocelots
-Type of meeting: Retrsopective Meeting of the Agile Sprint Process
+Type of meeting: Retrospective and Team Status Meeting
 Group Members absent: All Present
 Zoom meeting at 6:35 PM PST: Sunday, May 16th